 October 18: “Lafayette and Human Rights” Lecture – Discover how the Marquis de Lafayette’s influence in the world went beyond America’s Revolution.
 Diane Shaw, director of special collections at Lafayette College, traces his work with human rights.
 Included with museum admission.

 These are just a few of the exciting events taking place in Yorktown during Fall Arts.
 Be sure to follow us on Facebook to learn more about special events, programming, and live music taking place at the waterfront.
-And click here to learn more about what's going on in the other two points of the Historic Triangle, Williamsburg and Jamestown!
+Learn more about what’s going on in the other two points of the Historic Triangle, Williamsburg and Jamestown!

 Blogger: Jessica A. Wauhop

 Jessica is the marketing & event specialist for the York County Tourism Development Office.
 The Emmy-award winning writer has experience in television news producing, photography, and content marketing.
 She loves to inspire others to #visityorktown by sharing beautiful pictures and telling engaging stories.
 She’s also excited to keep you "In the Loop" about everything happening in our historic waterfront town, not just here on the blog but on our new Visit Yorktown social media accounts.